docker/docs/ee/dtr/index.md

 ## Efficiency

-DTR has the ability to [cache images closer to users](admin/configure/deploy-caches/index.md) to reduce the amount of bandwidth used during docker pulls.
+DTR has the ability to [cache images closer to users](admin/configure/deploy-caches/index.md) to reduce the amount of bandwidth used when pulling Docker images.

 DTR has the ability to [clean up unreferenced manifests and layers](admin/configure/garbage-collection.md).

 ## Built-in access control

 DTR uses the same authentication mechanism as Docker Universal Control Plane.
-Users can be managed manually or synched from LDAP or Active Directory.
-DTR uses [Role Based Access Control](admin/manage-users/index.md) (RBAC) to allow you to implement fine-grained access control policies for who has access to your Docker images.
+Users can be managed manually or synchronized from LDAP or Active Directory.
+DTR uses [Role Based Access Control](admin/manage-users/index.md) (RBAC) to allow you to implement fine-grained access control policies for your Docker images.

 ## Security scanning

-DTR has a built in security scanner that can be used to discover what versions of software are used in your images.
+DTR has a built-in security scanner that can be used to discover what versions of software are used in your images.
 It scans each layer and aggregates the results to give you a complete picture of what you are shipping as a part of your stack.
-Most importantly, it co-relates this information with a vulnerability database that is kept up to date through [periodic updates](admin/configure/set-up-vulnerability-scans.md).
+Most importantly, it correlates this information with a vulnerability database that is kept up to date through [periodic updates](admin/configure/set-up-vulnerability-scans.md).
 This gives you [unprecedented insight into your exposure to known security